 Even if Epic Systems's comments regarding legislative history partially overrule McMahon, that change would not affect the validity of National Gypsum, because National Gypsum did not rely on legislative history.
-Instead, in determining whether the FAA's requirements were overridden, National Gypsum looked to the purposes of the Bankruptcy Code.
+Instead, in determining whether the FAA's requirements were overridden, National Gypsum looked to "the purpose of the [Bankruptcy] Code, including the goal of centralized resolution of purely bankruptcy issues, the need to protect creditors and reorganizing debtors from piecemeal litigation, and the undisputed power of a bankruptcy court to enforce its own orders."
 118 F.3d at 1069.
-And statutory purpose remains a valid tool for determining whether a given statute displaces the FAA.
-See Epic Sys., 138 S. Ct. at 1627 ("Union organization and collective bargaining in the workplace are the bread and butter of the NLRA, while the particulars of dispute resolution procedures in Article III courts or arbitration proceedings are usually left to other statutes and rules").
+That type of statutory-purpose analysis remains a valid tool for determining whether a given statute displaces the FAA.
+See Epic Sys., 138 S. Ct. at 1627 ("Union organization and collective bargaining in the workplace are the bread and butter of the NLRA, while the particulars of dispute resolution procedures in Article III courts or arbitration proceedings are usually left to other statutes and rules ").
 Consequently, we conclude that National Gypsum's application of McMahon remains good law following Epic Systems.